taikaa/ca_extend/README.md

 This module works best with a Bolt [inventory file](https://puppet.com/docs/bolt/latest/inventory_file.html) to allow for simultaneous uploads to \*nix and Windows agents.
 See the Bolt documentation for how to configure an inventory file.
-See the `REFERENCE.md` for a sample inventory file.

 Alternatively, you can use an `ssh` config file if you will only use that transport to upload the CA certificate to agents.
 Bolt defaults to using the `ssh` transport, which in turn will use `~/.ssh/config` for options such as `username` and `private-key`.

 #### PuppetDB

-A convenient way to specify targets for the `ca_extend::upload_ca_cert` plan is by connecting Bolt to [PuppetDB](https://puppet.com/docs/bolt/latest/bolt_connect_puppetdb.html), after which [--query](https://puppet.com/docs/bolt/latest/bolt_command_reference.html#command-options) can be used to specify targets as a command line option or the [PuppetDB plugin](https://puppet.com/docs/bolt/latest/supported_plugins.html#puppetdb) can be used to specify targets within inventory.yaml
+A convenient way to specify targets for the `ca_extend::upload_ca_cert` plan is by connecting Bolt to [PuppetDB](https://puppet.com/docs/bolt/latest/bolt_connect_puppetdb.html).
+Either [--query](https://puppet.com/docs/bolt/latest/bolt_command_reference.html#command-options) can be used to specify targets as a command line option or the [PuppetDB plugin](https://puppet.com/docs/bolt/latest/supported_plugins.html#puppetdb) can be used to specify targets within the Bolt inventory file (`inventory.yaml`).
+Examples of each are included below.

-As a command line argument:
+##### Example querying PuppetDB for all nodes using the `--query` command line option:

 ```
 bolt plan run ca_extend::upload_ca_cert cert=$(puppet config print localcacert) --query "nodes[certname] {}"
 ```

-Query PuppetDB within inventory.yaml:
+##### Example querying PuppetDB within `inventory.yaml`:

+This example queries PuppetDB for webserver nodes whose certnames start with `web`

 ``` yaml
 groups: